MarwanAlsoltany/velox/README.md

 ## Key Features

 1. Zero dependencies
-2. Intuitive and easy to get along with
+2. Minimal, intuitive and easy to get along with
 3. Unlimited flexibility when it comes to customizing it to your exact needs

 ---